 At Stephensons, our specialist defective equipment solicitors will investigate whether your employer knew or should have known about the faulty equipment before your accident occurred, and if they did have the knowledge, we will question why measures were not put in place to repair the equipment and avoid your accident.

 Defective work equipment employer’s responsibility

-Your employer has the duty to ensure you are safe whilst at work and while using any equipment you may need to complete a job and to do the following:
+Your employer has the duty to ensure you are safe whilst at work and ensure you aren’t at risk of using any defective work equipment.
+While using any equipment you may need to complete a job and to do the following: